How Anthropic Teams Use Claude Code

 -

-Which Claude Code artifact should teams standardize first?
+Which Claude Code artifact should a team standardize first?

-Standardize the smallest artifact that reviewers already touch: a CLAUDE.md note, hook checklist, or MCP permission rule.
-The point is not documentation volume; it is a shared place where scope, allowed tools, expected tests, and rollback notes are visible before generated code reaches review.
+Standardize the smallest artifact reviewers already touch: a CLAUDE.md note, a hook checklist, or an MCP permission rule.
+The goal is not documentation volume.
+It is one shared place where scope, allowed tools, expected tests, and rollback notes are visible before generated code ever reaches review.

 -

-How do teams know the convention is working?
+How do we know the convention is working?

-The convention is working when reviewers can approve or reject agent output from the artifact and evidence alone.
-Track whether pull requests name the rule used, include the promised checks, and avoid replaying long sessions just to understand what changed.
+It is working when a reviewer can approve or reject agent output from the artifact and the evidence alone.
+Watch whether pull requests name the rule they used, include the checks they promised, and stop requiring anyone to replay a long session just to understand what actually changed.

 Further reading